openanolis/dragonball-sandbox/crates/dbs-device/README.md

-# db-device
+# dbs-device

-The `db-device` crate, as a counterpart of [vm-device], defines device model for the Dragonball Secure Sandbox.
+The `dbs-device` crate, as a counterpart of [vm-device], defines device model for the Dragonball Secure Sandbox.
-The `db-device` crate shares some common concepts and data structures with [vm-device], but it also diverges from [vm-device] due to different VMM designs.
+The `dbs-device` crate shares some common concepts and data structures with [vm-device], but it also diverges from [vm-device] due to different VMM designs.

-The db-device crate provides:
+The dbs-device crate provides:

 - [DeviceIo] and [DeviceIoMut]: trait for device to handle trapped MMIO/PIO access requests.
 - [IoManager]: IO manager to handle trapped MMIO/PIO access requests.